 In the event of an emergency, tell the person the nature of the emergency and offer to guide him/her to the nearest emergency exit.
 Have the person take your elbow and escort him/her.
 As you walk, tell the person where you are and advise of any obstacles.
 When you have reached safety, orient the person to where he/she is and ask if any further assistance is needed.

 Equipment: The university has some equipment available for use by blind students.
-Generally, the student will make arrangements for any special equipment needs through the disAbled Student Support Services office before the semester begins.
+Generally, the student will make arrangements for any special equipment needs through the Student Disability Services office before the semester begins.

 Special equipment includes: